smoking for love

 📖 Grammar Points

-1. Past continuous for background action
+1. Past simple for narrative

 🔁 Synonyms & Alternatives